Jentsch/zio-se/README.md

 ## Performance

-The first Benchmarks shows a minor performance impact of ~ 5 % performance lost using the facade.
+The first benchmark shows a minor performance impact of ~ 5 % performance lost using the facade, well within the error margin.

 | Benchmark                    |  Score                      |
 |------------------------------|-----------------------------|